svanderbleek/twpgtwp/README.md

 {BYTEWEIGHT}: Learning to recognize functions in binary code
 BAP: A binary analysis platform
-BitBlaze: A new approach to computer security via binary analysis
+BitBlaze: A new approach to computer security via binary analysis Parsing expression grammars: a recognition-based syntactic foundation LL(*): the foundation of the ANTLR parser generator Meta-Language Support for Type-Safe Access to External Resources

 ## Binary Analysis